-3.6.2.2 Alternative 2 - (Proposed Action) Purchase land according to prescribed elevations in Design Memorandum (REDM)
+3.6.2.2 Alternative 2 - (Proposed Action) Purchase land according to prescribed elevations in Design Memorandum (REDM) from willing sellers only

-Alternative 2 involves the purchase of all lands and interests in lands necessary for the operation and maintenance of the Beaver Lake Project.
+Alternative 2 involves the purchase of all lands and interests in lands necessary for the operation and maintenance of the Beaver Lake Project from willing sellers only.
 This purchase would occur as described in the Beaver Lake REDM, which includes the purchase of fee title and occasional flowage easements.
 Details of the REDM can be found in Chapter 2.1 of this EA.

-In an effort to correct the failure to acquire adequate lands for the designed operation of Beaver Lake, USACE conducted a Geographic Information System (GIS) analysis which estimates the acquisition of roughly 161 acres of fee is necessary to properly operate the project.
-County tax records and cadastral data analysis indicate fee acquisitions would affect an estimated 464 landowners and 596 total tracts.
+In an effort to correct the failure to acquire adequate lands for the designed operation of Beaver Lake, USACE conducted a Geographic Information System (GIS) analysis which estimated the acquisition of roughly 161 acres of fee would be necessary to properly operate the many Congressionally authorized missions of the Project.
+County tax records and cadastral data analysis indicate an estimated 596 total tracts (464 landowners) need to be acquired to meet all of the fully authorized purposes.
+Appendix B to this EA includes maps showing the general locations of these areas.
 This preliminary analysis revealed flowage easements are not required, however, a final determination would be made upon completion of boundary line surveys.
 Any survey-identified requirement to acquire flowage would result in acquiring an Occasional Flowage Easement estate to remain consistent with currently owned occasional flowage easements on the project.